Florida passes amendment to restore felons’ voting rights

-TALLAHASSEE, Fla.
-(AP) - Most Florida felons who have finished their sentences will be able to vote again in future elections.
+ST. PETERSBURG, Fla.
+(AP) - Most Florida felons who’ve finished their sentences will be able to vote again in future elections.

 Opponents argued that the measure treats all felons alike and takes away the ability to judge each individually.